I was up late last night teaching a new puppy how to go up and downstairs, which means you got to put your hands on a puppy's butt.

 Okay.

-And so they sent us a form from the Department of Administrative Services, about 50 questions to go through, and two of them were how many jobs were created or how many jobs were sustained.
+My wife and I own a manufacturing company, and one of our customers received stimulus money, and so they sent us a form from the Department of Administrative Services, about 50 questions to go through, and two of them were how many jobs were created or how many jobs were sustained.

-So I put zero because there really wasn't any, and sent it in.
+So I put zero because there really wasn't any and sent it in.

-Hold on, I'm confused.
+Well, now, wait, hold on, I'm confused.

-You didn't get the stimulus money, somebody else did.
+You didn't get the stimulus money.

 Why are you filling out the form?

-Uh, they bought our product.
+They bought our product.

 Correct.